scantailor/scantailor/packaging/windows/readme.en.txt

    be ignored.

    [MinGW]
-   Launch the Qt Command Promt from the Start menu.
+   Launch the Qt Command Prompt from the Start menu.
    Enter the following there:

    C: